 Attached hereto as APPENDIX G is the Pennsylvania Turnpike 2012 Traffic and Revenue Forecast Study prepared by CDM Smith (formerly Wilbur Smith Associates) dated March 9, 2012 (the "Traffic Study").
 The Traffic Study updates the study conducted by Wilbur Smith Associates in January 2009, together with "bring down" letters developed by Wilbur Smith Associates in March 2010 and February 2011, updating forecasts developed in the January 2009 study.
 Total adjusted gross toll revenue is estimated to increase from \$739.7 million in Fiscal Year 2010-11 to \$3.5 billion by Fiscal Year 2040-41, representing 5.3% annualized growth.
 The Traffic Study forecasts are slightly lower than reflected in the February 2011 "bring down" letter, due to a slower than expected economic recovery.
 As noted in the Traffic Study, the forecasts made in the Traffic Study assume a relatively subdued growth rate in 2012 and into 2013 as economic activity begins to pick up after the severe recession.
 A somewhat larger recovery impact is forecast for 2014 and 2015.
-Beyond 2015, growth is assumed to moderate.

-The Commission reports that adjusted gross toll revenues for the nine month period ended February 29, 2012 are 5.7% greater than the same period in Fiscal Year 2010-11.
+Beyond 2015, growth is assumed to be moderate.
+Preliminary unaudited traffic data for the three months ended August 31, 2012 indicates a 4.3% increase in adjusted gross toll revenue, with a change in traffic volume of 0.7%, as compared to Fiscal Year 2011-12.
+Economic conditions and gasoline price increases have impacted traffic volumes during Fiscal Year 2011-12 and in the first three months of Fiscal Year 2012-13.
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION -Five-Year Financial History.
 The Traffic Study should be read in its entirety for a full description of the assumptions and methodologies used to develop such forecasts.
 The Commission believes that it will have sufficient revenue to meet the debt, capital and operational obligations of the Commission in future years.
 See "CERTAIN RISK FACTORS" and APPENDIX F - "TRAFFIC AND REVENUE STUDY."